-If you’re looking to reduce your alcohol intake this January – without going completely ‘dry’ – it’s worth taking a look at some lower alcohol wine options.
+If you’re looking to reduce your alcohol intake this summer – without going completely ‘dry’ – it’s worth taking a look at some lower alcohol wine options.

 These typically run from 6%-11% and include wines both naturally low in alcohol as well as those that have had their ABV reduced.
-The lighter styles can also be a refreshing change after enjoying fuller wines through the Christmas period.
+These lighter styles can also be a refreshing choice in the sunshine and while al-fresco dining.

 Depending on style and grape variety, wines tend to have between 12-14% alcohol, however in recent years levels have been creeping up, partly because of climate change and also due to the growing trend for softer, more ripe wines.

-Finding red wines below 12% can be tricky but not impossible with classic sources being cooler climate regions around the world – below we’ve included ones from Oregon and England, plus a Lambrusco Salamino, that are all below 12% abv.
+Finding red wines below 12% can be tricky but not impossible with classic sources being cooler climate regions around the world – below we’ve included ones from Oregon and England.

 For white wines Germany, and in particular the Mosel, is a good starting point.
-Wines with less than 10% ABV are likely going to have an element of sweetness having had the fermentation stopped leaving the natural sweetness of the grapes in the resulting wine.
+Wines with less than 10% abv are likely going to have an element of sweetness having had the fermentation stopped leaving the natural sweetness of the grapes in the resulting wine.
+Thanks to the cooler climate, English wines also provide some options – including some bottles below that are produced in urban wineries.

 Sparkling wines feature heavily on the list below – from Italy, England and the Rhône – as it’s easier to keep alcohol levels lower on these styles, without losing out on flavour.